eslint/rewrite/packages/compat/README.md

 ### Fixing Plugins

-If you are using a plugin in your `eslint.config.js` that is not yet compatible with ESLint 9.x, you can wrap it using the `fixupPluginRules()` function:
+If you are using a plugin in your `eslint.config.js` that is not yet compatible with ESLint v9.x or v10.x, you can wrap it using the `fixupPluginRules()` function:

 ```js
 // eslint.config.js - ESM example